SEND Information Report

 All children have the opportunity to share their views through their school council representatives and through pupil surveys.

 Joining the school and moving on

 We continue to maintain links (meetings/visits/telephone calls) with our local secondary schools and have had liaison meetings with other special needs staff in our partnership to ensure information is passed on to schools prior to transfer.
-Special attention is also made for younger SEN children transferring to other schools
+Special attention is also made for younger SEND children transferring to other schools